swcarpentry/shell-novice/00-intro.md

 the Bourne Again SHell
 (so-called because it's derived from a shell written by Stephen Bourne&mdash;this is what passes for wit among programmers).

-Before Bash became popular in the nineties, scientists widely used (and some still use) another shell, C-shell, or Csh.
+Before Bash became popular in the end of nineties, scientists widely used (and some still use) another shell, C-shell, or Csh.
 Bash and Csh have similar feature sets, but their syntax rules are different and this makes them incompatible with each other.
-If you inherit some shell programs from your colleagues they may be actually written in Csh, so keep that in mind.
+Few other shells have appeared since, including ksh, zsh, and a number of others&mdash;they are mostly compatible with Bash, but have differences as well.
+If you inherit some shell programs from your colleagues they may be actually written not in Bash, but in Csh or some other shell, so keep that in mind.
 Bash is the default shell on most modern implementations of Unix, and in most packages that provide Unix-like tools for Windows.

 Using Bash or any other shell
 sometimes feels more like programming than like using a mouse.